brandur/sorg/content/fragments/rust-reflections.md

 when it comes to the more complicated ones like moves and futures, but also true for simpler ones like borrows.
-What I didn't know when I wrote about it in frustration a month ago is that it doesn't take a little longer longer to be effective in Rust compared to other languages, it takes 10 to 20 times longer.
+What I didn't know when I wrote about it in frustration a month ago is that it doesn't take a little longer to be effective in Rust compared to other languages, it takes 10 to 20 times longer.